FStanczyk/FStanczyk/README.md

 ### Hello!

-My name is Filip Stańczyk.
-Blockchain technology and introducing it to everyday lifeis my passion.
+My passion is Blockchain technology and introducing it to everyday life.
 I would like to participate in providing modern and easily accessible solutions with the use of Web3.

 I am currently learning Solidity, Javascript / Typescript, React, Python and C++ as well as frameworks such as Brownie, Ethers or UseDapp.